Señorita Justice: Plot

 Anna Rios (Yancy Mendia) is a young lawyer who negotiates property agreements in the city of Miami.
 Anna learns that her younger brother was murdered in a gang-related drive-by attack and learns that her father had emotionally broken down.
 Not capable of opposing the call of her home, she proceeds to the seedy streets where she was raised to look into the subject.
 She takes a sabbatical from work, and heads back to the pollo frito she once knew, sending her father on vacation so she can get down to business.
 It isn't long before Anna enlists the help of a transgender nymphomaniac childhood friend, named Vanessa (Mirtha Michelle), and rekindles an old flame, named Hector (Kalex), all in the name of avenging her murdered brother.

-During Anna's investigation she meets two female cops, Detective Edith Garcia (Edith González) and Detective Roselyn Martinez (Eva Longoria) who are investigating her brother's murder, but are renowned less for their detection skills.
+During Anna's investigation, she meets two female cops, Detective Edith Garcia (Edith González) and Detective Roselyn Martinez (Eva Longoria) who are investigating her brother's murder, but are renowned less for their detection skills.
 Both Garcia and Martinez become persuaded into believing that one of Anna's childhood friends, Hector, witnessed the slaying.
 He, however, is unwilling to cooperate.
 That evening, Anna changes her expensive clothing into street clothes and embarks on a personal quest to find her brother's killers as a self-proclaimed vigilante going by her street name "Señorita Justice".

-Anna's search for the killers lead her to a sleazy gang leader named Mo (Michael Francis) who turns out to be under the thumb of a greedy local businessman, named Manny Sanchez (Tito Puente Jr.) whom is determined to instigate a gang war to drive them out of the neighborhood for a real estate business.
-Anna eventually finds herself in over-her-head when she gets pursued not only by Detective Garcia, but also Mo's gang members, and a ruthless female Yakuza assassin.
+Anna's search for the killers leads her to a sleazy gang leader named Mo (Michael Francis) who turns out to be under the thumb of a greedy local businessman, named Manny Sanchez (Tito Puente Jr.) who is determined to instigate a gang war to drive them out of the neighborhood for a real estate business.
+Anna eventually finds herself in over her head when she gets pursued not only by Detective Garcia, but also by Mo's gang members, and a ruthless female Yakuza assassin.
 When Mo is killed in a similar drive-by shooting, Anna thinks that she has been looking in the wrong place and focuses her attention on Hector who admits to her that he was with her brother that night, but thinks that HE was the target, not her brother.